-Believe it or not, the stock exchanges do not give out their data for free!
-In fact, it is a huge revenue generator for them.
+Believe it or not, the stock exchanges do not give out their data for free as it is a huge revenue generator for them.
 So, you may have the most powerful Charting & Analysis software in the world, but without great data, it's worthless.
 Literally.

 As with any free market, some data providers compete on quality, some compete on speed, and some compete on price.
-Simply stated - you get what you pay for.
+Stated - you get what you pay for.
 Free data is typically delayed and/or inaccurate.
-This can be detrimental to your trading and should be taken very seriously.
+This can be detrimental to your trading and should be taken seriously.

 A reputable market briefing can save you many hours of analysis and give you deep insights into the market.
 It will force you to keep an open mind and consider alternative opinions.
 There are a variety of Research tools.